Samuel Marsh (railroad executive): Biography

-Mr. Marsh was among the pioneers of railways in America.
+Marsh was among the pioneers of railways in America.
 He was one of the twenty gentlemen who met in 1845, at the New York Hotel, on the invitation of Benjamin Loder, and united in a subscription amounting to three millions of dollars, which was intended to complete the construction of the Erie.
 From 1846 until 1865, Mr. Marsh was vice-president of the Erie Railroad, his incumbency of that position being occasionally interrupted by his being called upon to assume the duties of president ad interim.
 He invariably declined to permanently assume the office of president of the corporation.

-Mr. Marsh engaged with the late Moses Taylor, John I. Blair, and others in construction of railroads in various parts of the country, and until within a few weeks of his death, at the age of eighty-six, he actively superintendent the vast interests under his control.
-Although he never married, his home at the Astor House was a happy one, and many friends were made welcome there, and many of the older New Yorkers spent care-dispelling hours in his company.
-Mr. Marsh was the ever-watchful adviser and instructor of his nephew, Nathaniel Marsh, appointed receiver by the courts, as to his duties as secretary, receiver, and president of Erie.
+Up until his death in 1872, Marsh engaged with Moses Taylor and John I. Blair in constructing railroads across the United States.
+In his tenure he also advised his nephew, Nathaniel Marshabout his duties as secretary, receiver, and president of Erie.